Selling managed services has changed quite a bit in recent years.

-The DVR, satellite radio. iTunes.
-All of these things have allowed people to get information on their terms, exactly when they want it, without a lot of BS thrown in.
+Streaming video, satellite radio. iTunes.
+All of these things have allowed people to get information on their terms exactly when they want it, without a lot of BS thrown in.

 And those selling managed services have been forced to adapt to that and become a lot more consultative in their approaches.

-To succeed in today’s buyer's journey, your sales team needs to get found much earlier, long before that 70% point, so that they can plant their flag in the ground as trusted advisors.
+To succeed in today’s buyer's journey, your sales team must get found much earlier, long before that 70% point, to plant their flag in the ground as trusted advisors.

 In today’s much more buyer-centric sales cycle, your sales team’s monopoly on information is largely gone.